 Disability support workers are entrusted with the basic personal care of participants of all ages in residential and vocational settings.
 You’ll need strong communication skills, a common-sense approach to problem solving, an intuitive understanding of human behaviour and a steady personality.

 Disability Support Worker is a one-year certificate program offered in Regina and Saskatoon.
-It is also offered through distance and/or continuing education.
+It is also offered through distance and/or through the Centre for Continuing Education.
 Learn from experienced instructors how to provide compassionate, respectful care for individuals with challenging needs and disabling conditions.
 You’ll develop knowledge and practical skills in:

 Practical experience is an essential part of your program.
 You’ll get direct experience helping individuals in two practicums with residential, vocational centre-based or community-based agencies.
 In caring, secure and stimulating environments, you’ll develop your skills in providing basic care, planning programs and implementing activities.